 Piano duo Kai Ratassepp – Mati MikalaiThe piano duo Kai Ratassepp – Mati Mikalai is a chamber ensemble that has gained recognition both in Estonia and abroad, performing works for two pianos as well as for four hands.
 The duo's repertoire varies from the 18th century to contemporary authors.
 A special place is given to new works by Estonian composers, including the works by Ülo Krigul and Jüri Reinvere.

-The pianists Kai Ratassepp and Mati Mikalai have been constantly playing together since 1998.
+Pianists Kai Ratassepp and Mati Mikalai have been playing together since 1998.

 The duo has gained 2nd prize at International Piano Duo Competition in Kaunas and 2nd prize at Silvio Omizzolo Piano Duo Competition in Padua (both in 2000).
-The duo of Kai Ratassepp and Mati Mikalai was given the 1st prize in 49th ARD Music Competition in Munich (2000), one of the most recognized of its kind.
-Before the year 2000, in category of piano duos this prize was handed out almost 30 years earlier.
+The duo of Kai Ratassepp and Mati Mikalai was given the 1st prize in the 49th ARD Music Competition in Munich (2000), one of the most recognized of its kind.

 Ines Rannap.
 Age Juurikas Gathered Four Prizes at Con Brio. - Sirp, December 11, 1998

-Fine taste and some kind of pleasant delicate attitude came forward in piano duo Kai Ratassepp & Mati Mikalai performance because the programme included nifty stock in trades of virtuous ensemble playing: arrangement of Waltz by Ravel and Reminis-censes de Don Juan by Mozart-Liszt.
+Fine taste and some kind of pleasant delicate attitude came forward in piano duo Kai Ratassepp & Mati Mikalai performance because the program included nifty stock in trades of virtuous ensemble playing: arrangement of Waltz by Ravel and Reminis-census de Don Juan by Mozart-Liszt.